Hoffmann-Lab/bashbone/README.md

-# Bashbone
+# Bashbones
 ---

 A bash library for workflow and pipeline design within but not restricted to the scope of Next Generation Sequencing (NGS) data analyses.

 ## For developers

-- Write one-liners in your favorite language as Here-documents for later execution
+- Write code in your favorite language as Here-documents for later orchestrated execution
 - Add object-oriented programming (oop) like syntactic sugar to bash variables and arrays to avoid complex parameter-expansions, variable-expansions and brace-expansions
 - Execute commands in parallel on your machine or submit them as jobs to a sun grid engine (SGE)
 - Infer number of parallel instances according to targeted memory consumption or targeted threads per instance
+- Get a full bash error stack trace upon SIGERR

 ## For users